 How Ongoing Kaizen Is Made Possible with Modern MES Solutions

-Powerful digital solutions like work instruction software and/or manufacturing execution systems empower operators to generate continual, quantifiable, and actionable improvements by:
+Powerful digital solutions like work instruction software and/or empower operators to generate continual, quantifiable, and actionable improvements by:

 - Capturing process issues directly from the standardized process.